danimaciasperea/Roomberry/README.md

 sudo cp -R /tmp/v1.1/web-app/ /var/www/
 ```

 It has been designed using Bootstrap framework (HTML5 and Javascript with AJAX requests).
-You will probably need to adapt the `HTML` code to your particular needs , but feel free to use the code parts you are interested in.
+You will probably need to adapt the `HTML` code to your particular needs/environment.

 <p align="center">
 <img src="https://domoticproject.com/wp-content/uploads/2018/08/Screen-capture-WebInterface-Roomberry.png">
 </p>

 Find the complete instructions on how to build this project in the following [post](https://domoticproject.com/roomberry-surveillance-robot-roomba-raspberry-pi-zero-w-camera/).